robinhood/faust/docs/userguide/application.rst

 `id`
     :type: ``str``

-    A string uniquely identifiying the app, shared across all instances such that two app instances with the same `id` is considered to be in the same "group".
+    A string uniquely identifying the app, shared across all instances such that two app instances with the same `id` is considered to be in the same "group".